 The study and development of anti-angiogenic therapies depends on reliable and reproducible stimulation models of neovascular response.
-Charles River has several experimental techniques that allow an effective examination of short-term neovascularization and angiogenic response to bFGF, VEGF or other angiogenic stimuli:
+Charles River has several experimental techniques as part of our angiogenesis cancer model that allow an effective examination of short-term neovascularization and angiogenic response to bFGF, VEGF or other angiogenic stimuli:

 Corneal Micropocket Assay